Sometimes called red eye or pink eye, conjunctivitis is a condition that causes inflammation of a part of the eye called the conjunctiva.

 This type of conjunctivitis often starts with redness and watering of the eye or eyes, but there’s not usually a discharge - unless the infection isn’t treated, which can cause a yellow discharge.
 Symptoms include a burning sensation in the eye or the feeling of having grit in your eye, and you may find your eyelids become stuck together with a glue-like discharge after you’ve been sleeping.

 If you're a contact lens wearer and you have infective conjunctivitis, your eyes will feel a lot more comfortable if you take your lenses out and don’t wear them again when the infection has cleared up (don’t re-use any lenses you’d been wearing while you had the infection, as this could reinfect your eyes).

-This type of conjunctivitis is caused by an allergy to things such as pollen, dust mites, pet dander, cosmetics. make-up or preservatives in eye drops.
+This type of conjunctivitis is also common and is estimated to affect up 15 - 40 per cent of the population in the UK (ii).
+It is caused by an allergy to things such as pollen, dust mites, pet dander, cosmetics. make-up or preservatives in eye drops.
 It can make your eyes feel itchy, gritty, sore, watery (but not usually sticky) and cause a burning sensation.

-You may have symptoms of allergic conjunctivitis all year round if you’re allergic to dust mites, or just at certain times of the year (with hay fever, for example).
+You may have symptoms of allergic conjunctivitis all year round if you’re allergic to dust mites, or just at certain times of the year with hay fever.
 Your eye symptoms may also be accompanied by other allergy symptoms such as sneezing and a blocked nose.

 If you have symptoms caused by cosmetics, make-up, eye drops or other substances that come into the conjunctiva, it can also make your eyelids puffy and inflamed - a condition called contact dermatoconjunctivitis.